 If you need your nameplate information to feature color, the etching process is a solid choice.
 After the design is imprinted using a chemical or laser etching process, the characters are filled with a color of your choosing.

 Add color to aluminum valve tags with anodized aluminum.
-Their vibrant designs make identifying your pipes in low lighting or from a distance easier.
-Plus, they are frequently used for color-coding pipes.
+Their vibrant designs make it easier to identify your pipes in low lighting or from a distance.
+They are also frequently used for color-coding pipes.

 Attachment Methods for Valves

-In addition to choosing the best process and material for your application, deciding on how you will attach your valve identification tags is equally important.
+In addition to choosing the best process and material for your application, it is equally important to decide how to attach your valve identification tags.

 Beaded chain